code-423n4/2022-02-jpyc/README.md

 If the pauser pause FiatTokenV1 contract, some functions is restricted.
 #### Blocklistable.sol
 A contract that manages the access rights of the blocklistability.
-If you are registered in the blocklist, you will not be able to use some functions.
+If you are registered in the blocklist, you will not be able to move your funds, etc.
-`FiatTokenV1` contract is blocklisted in the init funciton.
+`FiatTokenV1` contract is blocklisted in the `initialise` funciton.
 #### Rescuable.sol
 A contract that manages the access rights of rescuing tokens.
 Only the rescuer is able to send ERC20 tokens that were mistakenly sent to the proxy contract's address.